Hyperfine anomalies in Gd and Nd: Conclusions

 \section{Conclusions}

-The new method of deriving hyperfine anomaly \cite{persson} has been applied to $^{155,157}$Gd and $^{143,145}$Nd, giving the first precise values of the hyperfine anomaly for these isotopes.
+The method of deriving hyperfine anomaly with out knowing the nuclear magnetic moments \cite{persson} has been applied to $^{155,157}$Gd and $^{143,145}$Nd, giving the first precise values of the hyperfine anomaly for these isotopes.
 In addition have more precise values of the nuclear magnetic dipole moment ratios been obtained.
 These values are in agreement with the $a$-constant ratios for the ground terms $4f^{7}5d6s ^{2} \;^{9}\!D$(Gd) and $4f^{4}6s ^{2} \;^{5}\!I$(Nd), proving that the hyperfine anomalies in these states are negligible and that the electron core polarisation in the ground terms is very small.
-Using this method makes it possible to obtain values of the nuclear magnetic dipole moment ratio as well as a value of the hyperfine anomaly.
-This is of interest in the case of systematic studies over long chains of isotopes, to obtain information of nuclear structure.
+Using this method makes it possible to obtain values of the nuclear magnetic dipole moment ratio as well as a value of the hyperfine anomaly solely from hyperfine interaction constants.
+This is of special interest in the case of systematic studies over long chains of isotopes, to obtain information of nuclear structure.